 Answer: Yes.
 The players must be siblings or housed with the same guardian (blended and foster situations are acceptable if proof can be provided).
 Contact Eric Garcia via email on firstname.lastname@example.org to receive the multi-player family discount code to use at registration checkout.

-Answer: We hope every day!!!
-OK, we know what you really meant.
-In 2019 we will host 5 tournaments in Tri-Cities.
+Answer: We will host four tournaments in Tri-Cities in 2020.
 Club fees do not include local or out of town tournament costs, so if you can't travel to a particular tournament you don't have to pay for it.
-If you want to go to a tournament we aren't hosting...sign up and go play.
+If you want to go to a tournament we aren't hosting, sign up and go play.
 Check here for our tournament list.

-Exceptions: Elite Level Sessions and Sandstorm Tournaments are mandatory and require communication with the coach if missed.
+Elite Level Sessions and Sandstorm Tournaments are mandatory for Elite Players and require communication with the coach 24 hours before the session.

 Answer: Sand and sun for starters.
 While beach and indoor volleyball’s base is the same there are some nuances to the rules and the game.
 Beach volleyball in many ways is very different than indoor.
 Ultimately we would rather you try it and tell us!!!

-Answer: It will enhance your indoor game several ways.
+Answer: It will enhance your indoor game in several ways.
 It will increase your vertical jump and help strengthen your joints.
-With only two players on the court you will learn to communicate with your teammate and you will come face-to-face with all your weaknesses.
+With only two players on the court, you will learn to communicate with your teammate, and you will come face-to-face with all your weaknesses.
 You will improve your ball control, expand your digging range by improving your speed and agility, and improve your ability to read players and predict what your opponents are doing.
-You will also become a better attacker.
+You will also become a better strategic attacker.